pgroot91/CCTV-Lens-Calculator-COBOL/README.md

 # CCTV Lens Calculator written in COBOL
 Some people have ["Hello World"](https://github.com/search?q=hello+world)!
 But i have the [CCTV Lens Calculator](https://github.com/search?q=cctv+lens+calculator) :smile:

+Please note this is written as an experiment me getting introduced to COBOL.
+Probably there are way more efficient ways to write/make this calculator in COBOL.
+You're free to create a PR with improvements.

 ## CCTV Lens Calculator

 ### CCTV Lens Calculator for WordPress